core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This may result in a client using an old Security Context to protect a request, and a server using a different new Security Context to protect a corresponding response.
 As a consequence, clients may receive a response protected with a Security Context different from the one used to protect the corresponding request.

 In particular, a server may first get a request protected with the old Security Context, then install the new Security Context, and only after that produce a response to send back to the client.
 In such a case, as specified in {{ssec-protect-response}}, the server MUST protect the potential response using the new Security Context.
-Specifically, the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the AEAD nonce to protect the response.
-This prevents the AEAD nonce from the request from being reused with the new Security Context.
+Specifically, the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the nonce to protect the response.
+This prevents the nonce from the request from being reused with the new Security Context.

 The client will process that response using the new Security Context, provided that it has installed the new security parameters and keying material before the message processing.